Trishul2005/Raft/README.md

 - On `ErrWrongGroup`, evicts the stale group clerk, re-queries the configuration, and retries against the new owner.
 - Per-group calls are bounded by a short deadline (500 ms for `Get`/`Put`, chosen to outlast a normal election yet re-check the configuration frequently; 4 s for controller-issued migration RPCs, which have no outer retry loop).
 A group that has been removed from the cluster therefore never blocks a client indefinitely.
 - **Ambiguity resolution:** if a group's clerk reports `ErrMaybe` (a request sent with no reply received), the Clerk resolves it rather than propagating it.
 Because `Put` is a CAS, reading the key back is diagnostic: a version still at or below the attempted one proves the write did not land (safe to retry with the same version); a version exactly one higher identifies the winner by comparing the value.
 Only if the version has advanced further is the outcome reported as genuinely ambiguous.

-### 6. Distributed MapReduce (`mr`)

-A coordinator/worker MapReduce engine communicating over Unix-domain-socket RPC, with applications loaded at runtime as Go plugins.

-- **Phased scheduling.** The coordinator advances through map → reduce → completed, handing out map tasks until all complete, then reduce tasks, then exit tasks; workers that arrive with nothing to do are told to wait rather than spin.
-- **Worker fault tolerance.** A background reaper re-marks any task still in progress after 10 seconds as idle, so it is reassigned to a healthy worker.
-Crashed, hung, and merely slow workers are handled by the same mechanism.
-- **Atomic output.** Both map and reduce outputs are written to temporary files and moved into place with `os.Rename`, so a worker that dies mid-write can never expose a partially written intermediate or output file — and a duplicate execution of a re-issued task simply overwrites the result atomically.
-- **Partitioning.** Map output is bucketed into `nReduce` intermediate files by `ihash(key) % nReduce`, JSON-encoded for the reduce phase, which sorts by key and emits one `mr-out-X` per reduce task.
-- **Clean shutdown.** Workers exit on an explicit exit task or when the coordinator becomes unreachable.

 ---